đ Help Centre

 If Youâre Struggling After Adoption

-Adoption is rewarding but can be challenging.
+Adoption is rewarding â and it can also be challenging.
 Many dogs need time to adjust.
 Common issues include chewing, barking, toilet accidents, or separation anxiety.

 Your first steps: